We will collect, process and store personal information about you which will include:

 London W2 1AY

-If you are not satisfied with our response or you believe our use of your information does not comply with data protection law, you can make a complaint to the supervisory authority responsible for the territory in which your Controller operates.
+If you are still not satisfied with our response you may make a complaint to the supervisory authority responsible for the territory in which your Controller operates.
 In the UK, that is the Information Commissioner – see www.ico.org.uk for more information.